-There’s no doubt about it: children today grow up in a world of wall-to-wall media.
-This is true across racial and ethnic groups, true for kids growing up in cities and suburbs and rural areas, true across income levels.
-We also know that even though children today have many different types of media from which to choose, television remains an important media platform, especially for younger children.
+Children today grow up in a world of wall-to-wall media.
+This is true across racial and ethnic groups; true for kids growing up in cities and suburbs and rural areas; true across income levels.
+Despite the fact that there are many different types of media from which to choose in 2018, television remains an important media platform — especially for younger children.

 Because they spend so much of that time ‘media multitasking’ (using more than one medium at a time), kids actually manage to pack a total of 10 hours and 45 minutes (10:45) worth of media content into those 7½ hours.